Panadestein/algo_pract/README.md

 # algopract

-This is a sandbox I use to text algorithms and new ideas
+This is a sandbox I use to test algorithms and new ideas.
+Basically noise.